-- Members of the male species who think they have the right to comment on the United States’ female atheletes fashions.
+- Members of the male species who think they have the right to comment on the United States’ female athletes fashions;

-- Must be able to ad lib with witty lines like, “That is just unprecidented!
-That just isn’t done at the olympics!
-That has never been seen before in Olympic history!!!j And, “Is that a future Wheaties box or what?”
+- Must be able to ad lib with witty lines like, “That is just unprecedented!
+That just isn’t done at the Olympics!
+That has never been seen before in Olympic history!!!”
+And, “Is that a future Wheaties box or what?”

 - Must be telepathic.
 This is useful during the opening ceremonies, when viewers can be treated to free psychic readings: “With the approach of the Israeli team, you will all undoubtedly be remembering the tragic Olympics of 1979 and the recent movie based on that tragic, tragic time.”

 Later, when an athlete gazes out over the water in anticipation of their performance, the Commentator can enlighten viewers on the hidden thoughts of the athletes: “She’s now meditating on what she needs to do here.” or “He’s reviewing the course in his mind.”
 And let’s not forget, “I know her dead grandfather is with her now and she will think of only him as she takes her place on the block.”